sckieran/Metabarcoding_Pipeline_Waits/README.md

 **Running on the cluster**
 Fill out the step_2_wrapper.sh file just like you did for step 1, then run:
 `sbatch step_2_wrapper.sh`

+**Running in the head node**
+The  program takes the following arguments:
+* -n a name for your outfiles.
+Should match step 1 for easiest working.
+* -g the path to the list containing your gene terms.
+* -d the directory that contains your project, probbaly the directory you're running the code from ($PWD)
+* -p the pattern for the end of your R1 files.
+Default is "_R1.fastq".
+* -q the pattern for th ened of your R2 files.
+Default is "_R2.fastq".
+* -k the number of samples you want to view quality plots for.
+Samples will be randomly selected .
+Default is 24.
+Increasing this value increaeses computational time.

+`bash step_2_process_reads_in_dada.sh	-n name -g genelist -d directory -p pattern1 -q pattern2 -k num_graphs`

 Once it's done running, adjust your filtering_params file accordingly.
 You're ready for step 3.